 Phil Robertson

-Deputy Director at Human Rights Watch, Asia Division.
-Previous program manager of the UN Inter-Agency Project on Human Trafficking (UNIAP).
-Before that, he led the Mainland Southeast Asia office of the AFL-CIO's Solidarity Center, working on trade union rights, democratic political reform, and rights of migrant workers, focusing primarily on Burma, Cambodia, Laos, Malaysia, and Thailand.
+Director, Asia Human Rights and Labour Advocates (AHRLA).
+Previous Director at Human Rights Watch, Asia Division and Program Manager of the UN Inter-Agency Project on Human Trafficking (UNIAP).
+Before being working at UNIAP, he led the Mainland Southeast Asia office of the AFL-CIO's Solidarity Center, working on trade union rights, democratic political reform, and rights of migrant workers, focusing primarily on Burma, Cambodia, Laos, Malaysia, and Thailand.

 Jemima García-Godos